This is the farmhouse

 The bathroom is huge, but it was a complete mess.

-The carpet (!) was fading and the wallpaper (!) was bubbling and peeling off the walls.
+The carpet was faded and the wallpaper bubbling and hanging off the walls.

 The toilet hadn’t been used in so long, it wouldn’t even flush!